timmybytes/banquet/README.md

 ## Customizing

-Update main site data from `src/components/Meta/SiteData` in the `SITE_DATA` object to your own branding/copy:
+Update site-wide variables and data from `src/components/Meta/SiteData`.
+Here’s the `SITE_DATA` object, where you can add your own branding/copy for things like link-sharing previews and meta tags:

 ```tsx
 export const SITE_DATA = {